HaoranREN/EnvNet_v1_-_v2_TensorFlow_Keras/README.md

-# EnvNet_v1_TensorFlow
+# EnvNet_v2_TensorFlow_Keras
- An implementation of EnvNet v1 in Python with TensorFlow
+ An implementation of EnvNet v2 in Python with TensorFlow Keras